aidanmelen/terraform-kubernetes-confluent-platform/examples/hybrid_aws_msk/aws/README.md

 Create a new VPC and deploy an MSK and EKS cluster into it.

+## Assumptions

+This example assumes that you have valid AWS credentials set for the default profile.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

 ## Example